 Latency - the time it takes for data to reach a destination independent of the speed of travel.
 Satellite internet suffers from high latency.
 An analogy is turning on a garden hose and waiting for the water to reach you.
 That delay is the latency - and is the same phenomenon seen with satellite internet - you click a link, and after waiting for a while the page arrives.
 Fiber internet has the advantage of little or no latency.

 Massachusetts Broadband Institute (MBI) - MBI is a quasi governmental organization funded by state and federal grants.
-MBI works closely with municipalities, broadband service providers and other key stakeholders to create new economic opportunities and bridge the digital divide in Massachusetts.
 MBI has succeeded in bringing the "middle mile" network to the centers of many communities in Western Mass, including Shutesbury.
-MBI is administering the 2014 $50,000,000 authorization from the state to build out "last-mile" networks to homes in Western Mass.

 Middle Mile - the set of fiber optic cables that connect points of presence in towns with the internet backbone.
-Completed in early 2014 by MBI and paid for by state and federal grants the Middle Mile gives high-speed internet access to critical town buildings such as police and fire stations, libraries, town halls and schools.
-The completion of this Middle Mile backbone allows Last Mile projects to connect residential homes.
+Completed in early 2014 by MBI and paid for by state and federal grants, the Middle Mile gives high-speed internet access to critical town buildings such as police and fire stations, libraries, town halls and schools.
+The Middle Mile backbone was expected to allow Last Mile projects to connect residential homes.